Moogsy/rainbow_ls/README.md

   - Rotate the output 90° to the left
   - Cleanup
   - Command line args
-  - Option to change the highlighting that gets used (command line)
+  - Option to change the highlighting that gets used (bold/invert/...) via command line args
+  - Same for the colour modifier